department-of-veterans-affairs/vets-api/modules/va_forms/app/swagger/va_forms/v0/description.md

 is valid and a current Form.
 Is marked `false` the link is either broken or the Form has been removed.

 ### Deleted Forms
-If the `deleted_at` metadata is set, the VA has removed this Form from the repository.
+If the `deleted_at` metadata is set, that means the VA has removed this Form from the repository and it is no longer to be used.